dxatscale/sfpowerkit/README.md

 ## `sfpowerkit:project:manifest:diff`

-run diff between two package.xml and get the difference
+Generate a  diff between two manifest files.
+This command is used to useful to generate a report on what is the difference between two org's.
+Use sfpowerkit org: manifest:build or similar to generate manifests

 ```
 USAGE